case02/spacendar/README.md

 # ![](frontend/src/assets/images/WireFrame.png)

 ## User Stories:
-As an aspiring astronaut, Spacendar allows me to discover a new image of the universe every day and comment and share with my friends.
+-As an aspiring astronaut, Spacendar allows me to discover a new image of the universe every day and comment and share with my friends.

-As a parent to a child who is interested in space, we are able to start each morning with a lesson about what the daily image shows and do our own research on where it came from.
+-As a parent to a child who is interested in space, we are able to start each morning with a lesson about what the daily image shows and do our own research on where it came from.

-As an astronomy professor, I use Spacendar to start my daily lessons and allow students to comment in their own words an explanation of the photos.
+-As an astronomy professor, I use Spacendar to start my daily lessons and allow students to comment in their own words an explanation of the photos.

+### Route Page
 [Route Page Project 3.xlsx](https://github.com/case02/spacendar/files/10263256/Route.Page.Project.3.xlsx)